Jawwad78/DevOps-Learning-Bash/README.md

 ---

-## Repository Structure

-lessons/ # Scripts from each lesson (one per topic) extras/ # Additional practice or utility scripts README.md # This file

----

-Each script in this repo is written and tested manually — no copying.
-Where needed, scripts include input checks and safe defaults to avoid unexpected behaviour.

----
 ## Key Takeaways

 - **Checksums are powerful** — using `md5sum` or `sha256sum`, this was probaly my favourite command, you can instantly detect if even a single character in a file has changed, just by comparing a number.